sqlalchemy-filterset/sqlalchemy-filterset/docs/filters.md

 ### RelationJoinStrategy

-Join strategies is good for filtering by one-to-many or one-to-one relations.
+Join strategies are good for filtering by one-to-many or one-to-one relations.
 It joins relation table by given `onclause`.
-If a relation with the same onclause already joined it will not be joined twice.
+If a relation with the same `onclause` has already been joined it will not be joined twice.

 - `model` - a model or table which you want to join.
-- `oncaluse` - an onclause expression that will use for the join.
+- `oncaluse` - an onclause expression that will be used for the join.

 #### Usage